mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 ### Required registered domains

 The following domains need to be registered before the services can be deployed and https certificates issued via certbot.

-bc.g-node.org
+- bc.g-node.org
-posters.bc.g-node.org
+- posters.bc.g-node.org

-### Set up apache configurations and https certificates
+### Set up apache2 configurations and https certificates

-- Set up apache configuration files for the two domains listed above.
+- Set up apache2 configuration files for the two domains listed above.
-- Run certbot for both domains once both configurations have been enabled for apache.
+- Run certbot for both domains once both configurations have been enabled for apache2.
-- Again for details check the general installation instructions in server-setup.md
+- Again, for details check the general installation instructions in server-setup.md.

 ## Service installation